-This is the most common ailment to affect travellers especially in hot countries.
-It may result purely from a change in routine, temperature, diet etc but may also be due to infection which can largely be avoided by taking simple hygiene precautions:
+This is the most common condition affecting travellers, especially in hot countries.

+It can result from a change in routine, temperature, diet etc. but may also be due to infection which can largely be avoided by taking simple hygiene precautions:

-- Wash hands before handling food and after going to the toilet. - Check water supply and if appropriate or in doubt use bottled or sterilised water (use this to clean teeth). - Eat only hot, freshly cooked food from appropriate sources, eg avoid street vendors. - Avoid ice cream and ice in drinks. - Only eat "peelable" fruit. - Avoid salads which may have been washed in contaminated water. - Avoid shellfish. - Avoid unpasteurised milk.
+- Wash hands before handling food and after going to the toilet. - · Check whether the water supply is safe to drink, and if in doubt use bottled or sterilised water (use this also to clean teeth). - · Eat only hot, freshly cooked food from trustworthy sources (eg avoid street vendors). - · Avoid ice cream and ice in drinks. - · Only eat "peelable" fruit. - · Avoid salads which may have been washed in contaminated water. - Avoid shellfish. - Avoid unpasteurised milk.